Just My Luck (2006 film): Plot

 In New York, Ashley Albright works at Braden & Co.
-Public Relations and has an extremely fortunate life, experiencing recurring strokes of good fortune since childhood.
+Public Relations and has experienced good fortune since childhood.
 In contrast, Jake Hardin experiences bad luck on a daily basis.

 Jake is the unpaid US manager of the British band McFly.
 For weeks, he tries to get their demo CD to record label owner Damon Philips, hoping to get them discovered and become a music producer.
 After another failed attempt gets him arrested due to a misunderstanding, Jake sneaks into a masquerade ball put on by Ashley where he hopes to meet Phillips.
 During the ball, a fortune teller tells Ashley her luck will change.
 Failing once again to get Phillips' attention, Jake asks Ashley to dance.
 They kiss, switching their luck in the process.

 Outside, Jake saves Phillips from being hit by a car.
 To repay him for this, he takes the demo and invites the band to his studio.
 Meanwhile, Ashley and her boss Peggy are arrested because the neighbor she invited to be Peggy's date is a prostitute.
 She is fired by Peggy and spends a night in jail.

 The next day, Ashley learns her apartment is condemned due to flooding and mold.
 Staying with her friends Dana and Maggie, she experiences more bad luck.
 Ashley tracks down the fortune teller, who suggests someone needed her luck more.
 She then realizes the stranger she kissed must have her luck.

 Phillips is impressed with McFly and signs them.
 Meanwhile, Ashley tracks down every male dancer hired to work the ball, kissing them all.
 After this does nothing to restore her luck, hungry and overwhelmed, Ashley has a public breakdown at a diner where Jake is.
 Not recognizing her, he sympathizes with her frustration at constant bad luck, offering to find her a job.